What Is Endometriosis?

 FACT

 Hysterectomy without oophorectomy does not guarantee cure, since peritoneal implants can persist under ovarian stimulation.
-Even with oophorectomy, there is a risk of recurrence in 5-10% of cases.
+Even with oophorectomy, recurrence occurs in 5-10% of cases.

 MYTH